Wheel of Misfortune

 Phase 4: Follow up

 Although one session can be helpful to realize what to do.
 It doesn’t mean that those mitigations will actually work.
 You will have to try them out, finetune them and share the knowledge in your team.
 The goal should be that every team member is able to fix or assist in production issues.
 The Wheel of Misfortune can also be used as a training tool to try out certain mitigations under pressure.
-Problems of the past can also be put on the wheel to see if the team is actually to measure if the post-mortem at the time was fruitful.
+Problems of the past can also be put on the wheel to see if the team is actually able to verify whether the post-mortem at the time was fruitful.

 Conclusion